Cdahlback/Bloomberg-daily-summarizer/README.md

 ## Core Components
 1. **Data Collection**:
-   - Automatically scrape or extract content from the Bloomberg BusinessDaily Newsletter using web scraping or email parsing techniques.
+   - Automatically scrape or extract content from the Bloomberg BusinessDaily Newsletter using email parsing techniques.
 2. **Text Summarization**:
    - Use Natural Language Processing (NLP) techniques to summarize the newsletter’s content into key insights.
 3. **Sentiment Analysis (Optional)**: